The 30th book in the Discworld series, the second for young adults and first in the Tiffany Aching apprentice witch series.

 - All Witches Have Cats: One of the pieces of "evidence" used against the old woman whose fate inspires Tiffany.

 - Badass Bookworm: Tiffany in a nutshell.
-She read the dictionary (although it was not a pronunciation dictionary) because "she didn't know you weren't supposed to."
+She read the dictionary cover to cover (although it was not a pronunciation dictionary) because "she didn't know you weren't supposed to."

 - Blatant Lies: The two egg-stealing Feegles claim that they thought the eggs were stones, so needed to be removed for the hen's comfort.

 - Boisterous Bruiser: Pretty much all the male Feegles.

 - Book-Ends: The novel begins with Miss Tick scrying on Tiffany in a dish of inky water, and the image draws back to reveal the Chalk dotted with sheep and sheepdogs streaking across the grass like comets.
 An identical pull-back view of the Chalk occurs in the very last paragraph.